Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 “It’s better to run out of time having engaged the students from start to finish than it is to scramble for filler.
 Students can sniff out busy work.”

-Hathaway explains why it’s important to pay attention to how the timing of the class impacts students’ attention and productivity:
+To that end, Christopher Hathaway adds that teachers should also note how the timing of their class impacts students’ attention and productivity:

 Christopher Hathaway